By Marika Sboros

 Health24 refers, of course, to the Health Professionals Council of South Africa (HPCSA) charge of unprofessional conduct against Noakes.
 It states that the HPCSA will “likely not be forgotten for erroneously reporting” that it had found Noakes guilty.
 It speculates on six penalties Noakes would face should the HPCSA find him guilty.

 I’d say it raises another question: What will happen if Noakes really is found innocent?
 (Emphasis mine.)
 I speculate on five penalty areas facing the HPCSA and all those who have helped to prosecute Noakes.
 Read on and tell me what you think is more likely to be the case:

 It’s common cause that the HPCSA hauled Noakes before its Professional Conduct Committee on an accusation of giving “unconventional advice” on social media.
 That was a single tweet in February 2014 telling a breastfeeding mother that good first foods for infant weaning are low-carb, high-fat (LCHF).

-Johannesburg dietitian Claire Julsing Strydom immediately tweeted her “horror” and reported Noakes to the HPCSA a few hours later.
+Johannesburg dietitian Claire Julsing Strydom soon tweeted her “horror” and reported Noakes to the HPCSA a few hours later.